AbdulsaboorS/AbdulsaboorS/README.md

 Docs-Trials: Give your docs to a coding agent and have them test out if its agent ready

-Previous work where I shipped a few smaller projects to get my feet wet:
+Previous work where I've started a few smaller projects to get my feet wet:

 [Veil](https://veil.lat/): A browser extension designed to help anime fans avoid spoilers while they catch up on their favorite series.
 (MVP is built, need to ship as an extension)